alimx07/Distributed_Microservices_Backend/readme.md

 Access JWTs are usually **short-lived** (e.g., 10 minutes).
 When they expire, we don’t want to force users to log in again, so we use a **refresh token**.
 The refresh token can request a new access JWT silently, extending the session without bothering the user.

-the motivation ofusing JWT in auth is that instead of storing a session ID (random string related to your credintionals) in a database and checking it on every request to the gateway, we can validate a stateless JWT using a public key.
+the motivation of using JWT in auth is that instead of storing a session ID (random string related to your credintionals) in a database and checking it on every request to the gateway, we can validate a stateless JWT using a public key.
 No DB call, faster, more scalable.

 ### But it has a catch